ShiChen28/HP-MIA/README.md

 # HP-MIA
 HP-MIA: A novel membership inference attack scheme for high membership prediction precision

-**The repository is currently being organized and is not the final version.
-Apologize for any inconvenience caused :sneezing_face: !**
+**The repository is currently being organized and is not the final version :sneezing_face: !**

 ![teaserfigure](Overview.png)